Cade Tyson: Belmont

+North Carolina

-Tyson transferred to North Carolina after considering Tennessee.
+He transferred to North Carolina after leaving Belmont.
 He averaged 2.6 points and 1.1 rebounds over 31 games in a limited role during the 2024–25 season.
 Tyson re-entered the NCAA transfer portal at the end of the season.

-Tyson committed to transfer to Minnesota.
+Minnesota

+Tyson committed to transfer to Minnesota for the 2025–26 season.
+He started 32 games for Minnesota, leading the team with 19.6 points per game, and adding 5.4 rebounds and 2.1 assists per game.
+In September 2026, Tyson officially rejoined Minnesota for his fifth season, while legally contesting his eligibility for the 2026–27 season.